On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

-Finally, we apply that both $\mu,\nu\in O(\beta^2)$, and obtain the desired bound. \end{proof}
+Finally, we apply that both $\mu,\nu\in O(\ply\beta^2)$, and obtain the desired bound. \end{proof}

-\begin{lemma} Any crossing pattern has at most $O (\beta^4 r^2)$ forbidden pairs. \end{lemma} \begin{proof} This follows from the fact that $\tau'$ and $\rho$ traverse through at most $2\mu r$ cells of $\arr$ (where $\mu=(2\beta+1)^2$), hence at most such many crossings can occur.
-Each crossing generates a single boundary vertex, hence the number of forbidden pairs is bounded by $O((2\mu r)^2)=O(\beta^4r^2)$. \end{proof}
+\begin{lemma} Any crossing pattern has at most $O (\ply^2\beta^4 r^2)$ forbidden pairs. \end{lemma} \begin{proof} As in the unit disc case, each crossing between $\pi$ and $\rho$ creates an additional vertex in the boundary (i.e., a potential vertex of $H$).
+Further note that $\pi$ and $\rho$ can cross at most $2\mu r$ times (since they traverse through at most that many cells of $\arr$).
+A bound on the number of vertices of $H$ immediately implies a quadratic bound on the number of edges in $H$ as well.
+Thus, we obtain that the number of forbidden pairs is at most $O((2\mu r+1)^2)=O(\ply^2\beta^4r^2)$ as claimed. \end{proof}

-With these results in place, the rest of the algorithm remains unchanged: the only property of unit disks that is still used is the fact that they are connected, to be able to phrase the problem as a vertex cut in the region intersection graph.
+With these results in place, the rest of the algorithm remains unchanged: the only additional property of unit disks that we use is the fact that they are connected, to be able to phrase the problem as a vertex cut in the region intersection graph.